dereuromark/cakephp-dto/docs/README.md

 Using this setup, you should always have the same DTO back, no matter how often you transform it to array or serialized form.

+Note: Make sure that for whatever you use the type matches the serialized form.

 ### Fields and touched fields
 You can get a list of the DTOs fields using `fields()`.
 `touchedFields()` will give you the list of not fields that have been set or unset so far.